 In India this archive was created by Aanchal Malhotra, a multidisciplinary artist and oral historian working with memory and material culture.
 Aanchal recently released her first book, Remnants of a Separation, about the belongings carried by refugees to either side of the border during the Partition of India in 1947.

 In the UK this archive was created by Jah Jussa, a documentary maker and archivist with a practice embedded in British political history and social justice.

-Different Trains 1947 will premiere in Liverpool as an open-air concert at Metal, Edge Hill railway station - the oldest active passenger railway station in the world – on 27th September 2017.
+Different Trains 1947 premiered in Liverpool as an open-air concert at Metal, Edge Hill railway station - the oldest active passenger railway station in the world – on 27th September 2017.

-The piece will then be presented at Barbican Hall London (1st October 2017) and Magnetic Fields Festival, within the grounds of a 17th Century palace on the edge of the desert in Rajasthan in India (17th December 2017), an international showcase that will serve as the culmination of the entire project.
+The piece was then presented at Barbican Hall London (1st October 2017) and Magnetic Fields Festival, within the grounds of a 17th Century palace on the edge of the desert in Rajasthan in India (17th December 2017), an international showcase that served as the culmination of the entire project.

-Support across the live events will be provided by electronic music duo Darkstar (Warp Records).
-They will be performing a new composition developed in collaboration with Harthill Youth Centre in Wavertree, Liverpool.
-This experimental work will initially take the shape of an interactive sound installation at Edge Hill Station throughout September culminating in a final composition premiering live on 27th September.
+Support across the live events was provided by electronic music duo Darkstar (Warp Records).
+They performed a new composition developed in collaboration with Harthill Youth Centre in Wavertree, Liverpool.
+The experimental work initially took the shape of an interactive sound installation at Edge Hill Station throughout September 2017 culminating in a final composition premiering live on 27th September.

 musicians & Artists